 - A nationally-recognised Assessor qualification

-So, having the Assessor qualification allows you to be employed in the role of Assessor, to assess anything you are occupationally competent and current in.
+Having the Level 3 Assessor qualification allows you to be employed in the role of Assessor – to assess anything you are occupationally competent and current in.
 This might be in a full-time post, or as a freelancer working for multiple Approved Assessment Centres, or in your own Centre.

-The Level 3 Assessor Certificate is a great way to start to get into the world of Learning & Development – once you have this qualification you will find it easy to gain a Level 3 Trainer qualification (the Level 3 Award in Education & Training), and, after gaining some Assessor experience, to move onto the Level 4 IQA qualification.
+The Level 3 Assessor Certificate is a great way to start to get into the world of learning & development – once you have this qualification, you will find it easy to gain a Level 3 Trainer qualification (the Level 3 Award in Education & Training) and, after gaining some Assessor experience, you may want to move onto the Level 4 Internal Quality Assurance (IQA) qualification.